Brisbane Entertainment Centre

-The Brisbane Entertainment Centre is a multi-purpose indoor arena located in the Brisbane suburb of Boondall, Queensland, Australia.
+The Brisbane Entertainment Centre is a multi-purpose indoor arena located in Boondall, in the northern suburbs of Brisbane, Australia.
 The centre is managed by ASM Global.

-The arena has an array of seating plans which facilitate the comfort of its users, subject to performance.
-Specific seating plans are usually allocated, depending on the performance and the size of its audience.
-The general seating arrangements are end stage mode, "in the round" and intimate mode, which only uses half of the arena.
 The centre also houses a sporting complex and small function rooms which are available to hire for wedding reception and business functions.

-The centre's large audience capacity is mostly used for the staging of concerts and musical theatre shows, including Whitney Houston’s Nothing But Love World Tour, Kanye West's Glow in the Dark Tour, One Direction's Take Me Home Tour, Taylor Swift's Fearless and Speak Now Tours, Grease, Beauty and the Beast, and The Man from Snowy River: Arena Spectacular.
+The centre's large audience capacity is mostly used for the staging of concerts and musical theatre shows.
 It has also staged ice-skating shows, including Disney On Ice.
-The Entertainment Centre was also the filming venue for the original Australian series of Gladiators from 1995 to 1997.
+The Entertainment Centre was also the filming venue for all three series of the original Australian series of Gladiators in 1995.

+History

+The Brisbane Entertainment Centre was built by the Brisbane City Council opened on Thursday 20 February 1986 with the first event being ice dancers Torvill and Dean.
+On 1 July 2002, the ownership was transferred to Stadiums Queensland.
+It has been operated since 1986 by ASM Global (formerly AEG Ogden Brisbane Pty Ltd).